adigitoleo/PlateMotionRequests.jl/README.md

 Other formats like HDF5 or ASDF may be preferred, depending on your requirements.

-Responses are tabulated using [TypedTables.jl][TypedTables.jl], e.g.:
+Responses are tabulated using [TypedTables.jl](https://typedtables.juliadata.org/latest/), e.g.:

     Table with 6 columns and 25 rows: lon    lat    velocity_east  velocity_north  plate_and_reference  model